 the greater chances of facet syndrome.
 Your Lumbar spine is structured with a lordotic curve.
 That curve is formed to distribute the weight evenly on each vertebra.
-When you lose the lordotic curve from sitting or poor posture then your weight on your joints are not evenly distributed and creates too much force on your Lumbar facet joints.
+When you lose the lordotic curve from sitting or poor posture then your weight on your joints is not evenly distributed and creates too much force on your Lumbar facet joints.
 The lumbar facet joint can create pain stemming from a variety of causes.
 One of the most common causes is simply aging.
 As we get older, the cartilage in our joints wears down and the synovial fluid lessens, reducing the cushioning the cartilage provides, and allowing the bones of

 the joint to rub together.
 Smokers are at greater risk for lumbar facet syndrome, as it has been proven that smoking leads to greater cartilage loss.
 Injury to the lumbar facet joints caused by trauma or overextension (a situation particularly common among athletes) can also lead to this syndrome.